 The result is a valid Python string.
 The backslash is called an escape character, and the combination of the backslash and the single quote is called an escape sequence.
 The name comes from the fact that we're "escaping" from Python's usual syntax rules for a moment.
-When Python sees a backslash inside a string, it means that the next character represents something that Python uses for other purposes, such as marking the end of a string.
+When Python sees a backslash inside a string, it means that the next character represents something that Python normally uses for other purposes, such as marking the end of a string.

-The escape sequence \' is indicated using two symbols, but those two symbols represent a single character.
-The length of an escape sequence is one:
+The escape sequence \' is indicated using two symbols, but those two symbols represent a single character: